-After thousands of Chase customers came to GetHuman in search of an answer to this problem (and many others), we decided it was time to publish instructions.
-So we put together How Do I Pay My Chase Bank Credit Card Number Online? to try to help.
-It takes time to get through these steps according to other users, including time spent working through each step and contacting Chase if necessary.
+After thousands of Steam Software customers came to GetHuman in search of an answer to this problem (and many others), we decided it was time to publish instructions.
+So we put together What Do I Do If My Steam Card Was Lost or Stolen? to try to help.
+It takes time to get through these steps according to other users, including time spent working through each step and contacting Steam Software if necessary.
 Best of luck and please let us know if you successfully resolve your issue with guidance from this page.

-GetHuman has been working for over 10 years on sourcing information about big organizations like Chase in order to help customers resolve customer service issues faster.
+GetHuman has been working for over 10 years on sourcing information about big organizations like Steam Software in order to help customers resolve customer service issues faster.
 We started with contact information and fastest ways to reach a human at big companies.
 Particularly ones with slow or complicated IVR or phone menu systems.
 Or companies that have self-serve help forums instead of a customer service department.
 From there, we realized that consumers still needed more detailed help solving the most common problems, so we expanded to this set of guides, which grows every day.
-And if you spot any issues with our How Do I Pay My Chase Bank Credit Card Number Online? guide, please let us know by sending us feedback.
+And if you spot any issues with our What Do I Do If My Steam Card Was Lost or Stolen? guide, please let us know by sending us feedback.
 We want to be as helpful as possible.
 If you appreciated this guide, please share it with your favorite people.
 Our free information and tools is powered by you, the customer.
 The more people that use it, the better it gets.